ft-interactive/g-axis/README.md

 ```

 ### <a id='ylinearinvert'>myAxis.invert([Boolean])</a>
 Inverts the scale so that the lowest figures are nearer the top and the highest figures are nearer the bottom.
+By creating the axis first and then passing it to the code drawing the chart should mean that this function is passed to the chart.
 ```
 yAxis
 	.invert(true)